natancox/stardog-docs/readme.md

 * make an rvm environment; 2.1.5 works.
 If you have rvm, `rvm use ruby 2.1.5`
 * `cd src; bundle` for installing asciidoctor and related dependencies
+* `npm install` to install Grunt and related dependencies
 * If one of the dependency fails, you can manually reinstall a gem with `gem install <gem>`, and then re-run `bundle`
 * `cd src/style ; bundle install` to install the CSS processing
 * Problems?
 Run `rvm list` to see what version of Ruby you are using